fab1o3/simple-bookmark-page/README.md

-Simple bookmark page that syncs with local storage
+Simple HTML/JS page to create bookmarks that stores data in browser local storage